Noovolari/leapp/docs/built-in-features/multi-console.md

+---
+title: "Configure Multi Console"
+description: "How to configure Multi Console.
+The Leapp Multi-Console Browser Extension allows you to open **multiple instances of the AWS Web Console in the same browser window** and helps you in managing them."
+page_type: "built-in"
+structured_data_how_to_title: "Configure Multi Console"
+structured_data_how_to_tip1: "Install the extension for Chrome-based Browser or Firefox."
+structured_data_how_to_tip2: "Enable the Multi Console in the option panel of Leapp."
+structured_data_how_to_tip3: "Right-click on a session you want to open in the AWS Web Console."
+structured_data_how_to_tip4: "Click on Open Web Console."
+social_title: "Configure Named Profiles"
+social_description: "How to configure Multi Console.
+The Leapp Multi-Console Browser Extension allows you to open **multiple instances of the AWS Web Console in the same browser window** and helps you in managing them."
+social_relative_image_path: "configure-multi-console.png"
+---

+## What is Multi Console

 The Leapp Multi-Console Browser Extension allows you to open **multiple instances of the AWS Web Console in the same browser window** and helps you in managing them.

 <div class="button-container">
-  <a href="https://addons.mozilla.org/en-US/firefox/addon/leapp-multi-console-extension/" class="md-button md-button--primary installation-button">Get it on Firefox<i></i></a>
+  <a href="https://addons.mozilla.org/en-US/firefox/addon/leapp-multi-console-extension/" class="md-button md-button--primary installation-button">Get it on Firefox ⇩<i></i></a>
-  <a href="https://d3o59asa8udcq9.cloudfront.net/extension/leapp-extension-chromium-latest.zip" class="md-button md-button--primary installation-button">Get it on Chrome</a>
+  <a href="https://d3o59asa8udcq9.cloudfront.net/extension/leapp-extension-chromium-latest.zip" class="md-button md-button--primary installation-button">Get it on Chrome ⇩</a>
 </div>

 ### List of Supported Browsers